segunak/SegunAkinyemi.com/docs/_posts/2024-05-05-ai-learning-resources.md

 > **Chirstopher Bishop:** [Pattern Recognition and Machine Learning](https://www.microsoft.com/en-us/research/uploads/prod/2006/01/Bishop-Pattern-Recognition-and-Machine-Learning-2006.pdf)
 >
-[Christopher Bishop](https://en.wikipedia.org/wiki/Christopher_Bishop)—a [Microsoft Technical Fellow](https://en.wikipedia.org/wiki/Fellow#Industry_and_corporate_fellows) and director of their [AI Research Division](https://www.microsoft.com/en-us/research/lab/microsoft-research-ai4science/)—has been doing groundbreaking work in AI since before it was mainstream.
+[Christopher Bishop](https://en.wikipedia.org/wiki/Christopher_Bishop), a [Microsoft Technical Fellow](https://en.wikipedia.org/wiki/Fellow#Industry_and_corporate_fellows) and director of their [AI Research Division](https://www.microsoft.com/en-us/research/lab/microsoft-research-ai4science/), has been doing groundbreaking work in AI since before it was mainstream.
 His contributions have not only pushed the boundaries of what AI can achieve but also helped position Microsoft at the forefront of the field.
-His book—_Pattern Recognition and Machine Learning_—was first published in 2006 but has undergone continuous updates since.
+His book, _Pattern Recognition and Machine Learning_, was first published in 2006 but has undergone continuous updates since.
 It's widely recognized as a foundational text for Machine Learning and is required reading in many programs around the world.
 >
 > **Free or Paid:** Free.
 {: .notice--primary}